MicrosoftDocs/quantum-docs-pr/README.md

 ******************************************************
  **NOTE**:
  Effective Februrary, 2021, this repository will move to https://github.com/MicrosoftDocs/quantum-docs.
- To contribute documentation or code samples, please visit our new repository.
+ To contribute documentation, please visit our new repository.
  ******************************************************